-6.14 On 8th April 2008 the Council granted planning permission for development on the site to provide an enlarged football stadium and clubhouse, together with floodlighting, playing pitches, banqueting facilities, health and fitness facilities and internal roads/parking (P/0002/07).
+6.12 On 8th April 2008 the Council granted planning permission for development on the site to provide an enlarged football stadium and clubhouse, together with floodlighting, playing pitches, banqueting facilities, health and fitness facilities and internal roads/parking (P/0002/07).

-- 6.15 The site now accommodates The Hive football academy and provides some of the best quality sports facilities in the Borough.
+- football academy and provides some of the best quality sports facilities in the Borough.
 This allocation supports such further outdoor sport development as may be required to enable the continued success of this important community facility.
-Development must make provision for community access to facilities and be consistent, in terms of design, siting and any other impacts, with the amenity of neighbouring residential occupiers. - 6.16 Part of the Edgware Brook flows through the site and the site therefore includes some associated areas of medium and high probability flood risk.
+Development must make provision for community access to facilities and be consistent, in terms of design, siting and any other impacts, with the amenity of neighbouring residential occupiers. - the site and the site therefore includes some associated areas of medium and high probability flood risk.
 Development on the site will be directed to those parts of the site in lower flood risk, consistent with the vulnerability classification of the proposed development, in accordance with the NPPF sequential approach to development and flood risk.
+As the site is adjacent to London Underground infrastructure, early consultation with Transport for London's infrastructure protection team will be required.

-SITE MOS7: WHITCHURCH PLAYING FIELDS, WEMBOROUGH ROAD, BELMONT
+SITE MOS6: WHITCHURCH PLAYING FIELDS, WEMBOROUGH ROAD,

+BELMONT